uberto/h4kcluster-quarkus/README.md

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./gradlew build -Dquarkus.package.type=native -Dquarkus.native.container-build=true`.

-You can then execute your native executable with: `./target/xxxx-runner`
+You can then execute your native executable with: `./build/xxxx-runner`

+Note that you need to add Quarkus as dependency of any project that you want to be

 ## debug startup time